p/vcproj2cmake/README.txt

 Usage (very rough summary), with Linux/Makefile generator:
 - use existing Visual Studio project source tree which contains a .vcproj file
+- [OPTIONAL] choose suitable vcproj2cmake converter configuration: create a [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake_settings.user.rb, or directly modify the vcproj2cmake_settings.rb there (not recommended - the non-user file will be overwritten on each repository update, thus restoring all settings to default)
 - in the project source tree, run ruby [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake.rb PROJECT.vcproj (alternatively, execute vcproj2cmake_recursive.rb to convert an entire hierarchy of .vcproj sub projects)
 - copy all required cmake/Modules, cmake/vcproj2cmake and samples (provided by the vcproj2cmake source tree!)